Warner Hastings, 15th Earl of Huntingdon: Family

-Hastings was born at St Stephen's Green, Dublin, the son of Francis Power Plantagenet Hastings, 14th Earl of Huntingdon and Mary Anne Wilmot Westenra.
+Hastings was born at St Stephen's Green, Dublin, the son of Francis Power Plantagenet Hastings, 14th Earl of Huntingdon and Mary Anne Wilmot Westenra, daughter of Lt.
+Col. Hon.
+John Westenra.
 He succeeded his father to the title of 15th Earl of Huntingdon on 20 May 1885.

 Lord Huntingdon married Maud Margaret Wilson, daughter of Sir Samuel Wilson, on 11 June 1892 at St George's, Hanover Square.
 The children of this marriage were: